mattsq/bagofpatternsr/README.md

 timeseriesclassification.com - there are other implementations of it in R, but some are built in Java which can be tricky to run.

+It uses the `seewave::` implementation of Symbolic Aggregate eXPressions (SAX) for the patterns, `data.table::` for data munging and `FNN::` for fast K-Nearest Neighbours matching.

 ## Installation

 You can install the development version from